albee/smallsat-sim/README.md

 The easiest way to get a good overview is to step through one iteration of the training loop using the debugger.
 The object that coordinates all RL activities is the `OnPolicyRunner` in `on_policy_runner.py`.
 In between pretraining, training and evaluation, the neural network weights of the actor and critic are saved as [pickle](https://docs.python.org/3/library/pickle.html) files.

 To achieve adaptive policies, the residual wrench (actual - desired) commanded by the smallsat's actuator's is fed to the base policy during training and depolyment.
-During the latter, the actual wrench (called extrinsics) is estimated by the `AdaptationModule`.
+During the latter, the actual wrench (called extrinsics) is estimated by the `CNNAdaptationModule` or `TransformerAdaptationModule`.
 This is turn is trained with supervised learning, using the state-action history and the ground extrinsics from simulation.
+The active adaptation architecture can be selected through `EnvConfig.control.RL.am_architecture` (default `"transformer"`).

 To deploy the trained RL controller, run `experiments/astrobee_RL.py`.